Inbibo/adonisfx_docs/docs/maya/simple_setup.md

 Start by painting attachment weights, painting the influence for each target by selecting the corresponding target from the list and painting its desired influence.

 > [!NOTE]
 > In this example the influence painting for both types of attachment constraint is shown.
-The different types of attachments can be used together or not depending in the needs of the simulation and the rig available.
+The different types of attachments can be used together or not depending on the needs of the simulation and the rig setup.

 <figure>
   <img src="images/setup_muscle_paint_transform_attach.png">